Glasgow Quaker Meeting

 Glasgow Meeting also has the following social media pages:

-Facebook accounts:
+Facebook account:

 Instagram: Follow us on Instagram here